feathersjs-ecosystem/authentication/migrating.md

 This shouldn't really affect you unless you are testing, modifying or wrapping existing hooks but they **always** return promises now.
 This makes the interface more consistent, making it easier to test and reason as to what a hook does.

-### Response to `app.uthenticate()` returns `user`
+### Response to `app.uthenticate()` does not return `user`

-The authenticate call is not a typical service call.
-It doesn't support batch calls as you can't authenticate multiple users and it returns both the token and the authenticated user.
-Assigning the user object to `response.data` doesn't makes it harder for you to add your own custom data to the authentication response.
-For those reasons and to make it easier for people to find the logged in `user` in the response, `response.data` is now `response.user` when authenticating.
+We made the poor assumption that when you authenticate you are always authenticating a user.
+This may not always be the case or your app may not care about the current user as you have their id or can encode some details in the JWT.
+Therefore, if you need to get the current user you need to request it explicitly after authentication.

 ### Removed Configuration Options

 TODO (EK)

 We've changed up some of the possible authentication options.

-- `cookie`
+You can view all the available options in the main [`index.js`](./src/index.js) file.

 -

 ### Options specific to hooks need to be passed explicitly